Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 ## Filesystem Isolation

 The idea of process isolation involves preventing a process from seeing things it should not.
 In terms of files and folders, Linux provides filesystem permissions.
 The Linux kernel associates an owner and group to each file and folder, on top of that it manages read, write and execute permissions.
-This permissions system works well, although if a process manages to elevate, it could see things that probably it shouldn't.
+This permissions system works well, although if a process manages to elevate its privileges, it could see files and folders which should have been forbidden.

 A more advanced solution for isolation provided by a Linux kernel is to run a process in an isolated filesystem.
 This can be achieved by an approach known as [change root](https://en.wikipedia.org/wiki/Chroot).
 The `chroot` command changes the apparent root directory for the current running process and its children.

-For example, we can use download Alpine Linux inside a folder and run an isolated shell using `chroot`:
+For example, we can download Alpine Linux inside a folder and launch an isolated shell using `chroot`:

 ```bash
 ssm-user@ip-172-31-24-119:~$ ls